Sharky90/100-days-of-code/r1-log.md

 Part three of 'List & Detail views' fixed the issues and I swear I must be more careful with indentation,spacing, single+double quotes😖.
 Those tiny problems can cause a SUPERNOVA...
 All in all I SOLVED the issue 🤠💪
 #100DaysOfCode

+// Day 80 December 26.
+Thursday //

+Read about 'CRUD' and how its inherent to almost every website.
+I was trying to create a new school by adding a class in the 'http://views.py' but nooooooooo code formater had to mess something up... will continue tomorrow... 🙃
+#100DaysOfCode